Can Copyright be Reduced to Privacy?: The gap between algorithmic stability and copyright

-\end{itemize} Importantly, the fair use claimant need not satisfy each factor in order for the use to qualify as fair use \cite{campell_acuff-rose}.
+\end{itemize} Importantly, the fair use claimant need not satisfy each factor for the use to qualify as fair use \cite{campell_acuff-rose}.
 Nor are the four factors meant to set out some kind of mathematical equation whereby, if at least three factors favor or disfavor fair use, that determines the result \cite{netanel2011making}.
 Rather, the factors serve as guidelines for holistic, case-by-case decision.
 In that vein, in its preamble paragraph, § 107 provides a list of several examples of the types of uses that can qualify as fair use.
 The examples, which include “criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, [and] research,”\cite{17_U.S.C.} are often thought to be favored uses for qualifying for fair use.
 Importantly, however, the list of favored uses is not dispositive.
-Rather, fair use’s open-ended framework imposes no limits on the types of uses that courts may determine are “fair” \cite{campell_acuff-rose}.
+Rather, fair use’s open-ended framework imposes no limits on the types of uses that courts may determine “fair” \cite{campell_acuff-rose}.

-When the factors strongly favour a finding of fair use, even output contents that are heavily impacted by copyrighted input contents may be excused from copyright infringement.
+When the factors strongly favor a finding of fair use, even output contents that are heavily impacted by copyrighted input contents may be excused from copyright infringement.
 For example, in Campbell v.
 Acuff-Rose, although the rap music group 2 Live Crew copied significant portions of lyrics and sound from Roy Orbison’s familiar rock ballad “Oh, Pretty Woman” \cite{campell_acuff-rose}.
 The Supreme Court denied liability in this case, based on the premise that the 2 Live Crew’s derivative work was considered a “parody” of Orbison’s original work, and, therefore, constituted fair use.
 Similarly, in The Authors Guild v.
-Google, the court defended Googles’ mass digitization of millions of copyrighted books to create a searchable online database as fair use, because it considered Google’s venture to be socially desirable \cite{Authors_Guild_Google} as explained by Sag \cite{sag2018new} the copying of expressive works for non-expressive purposes should not be counted as a copyright infringement and must be considered fair use.
+Google, the court defended Googles’ mass digitization of millions of copyrighted books to create a searchable online database as fair use, because it considered Google’s venture to be socially desirable \cite{Authors_Guild_Google} as explained by \citet{sag2018new}, concluding that the copying of expressive works for non-expressive purposes should not be counted as a copyright infringement.